Sunday, 29 January 2023

 and carry a possible death sentence

-With freedom, however, comes responsibility and in this modern digital age control of the internet is an essential part of the universal order.
+With freedom, however, comes responsibility, and in this modern digital age, control of the internet is an essential part of the universal order.
 It ensures the rights of all concerned while protecting children from harmful influences.
-Surveillance and regulating the internet is an added part of the Bill of Rights I referred to earlier.
+Surveillance and regulating the Internet is an added part of the Bill of Rights I referred to earlier.
 One of the methods used is Artificial Intelligence (AI).
 Although using this method, there is the likelihood it leads to the erosion of individual freedoms and human judgment with automated control Human rights remain central to what it means to be human.
-Governments need to ensure they are used as shields, monitoring what can be harmful and overseeing accountability and remedies for any breach of those standards. .
-Protecting us in the digital age will determine the internet will be a force that liberates, not enchain us.
-Action to control harm neither constrain freedom nor encroaches on privacy.
+Governments need to ensure they are used as shields, monitoring what can be harmful and overseeing accountability and remedies for any breach of those standards.
+Protecting us in the digital age will determine the internet will be a force that liberates, not enchains us.
+Action to control harm neither constrains freedom nor encroaches on privacy.

 Women have been stripped of the Right to be a Woman.